programmai/progression-framework/frameworks/product.md

       - level: 5
         criteria:
           - "Creates a clear, compelling and ambitious product vision and strategy for the group, drawing from a deep understanding of quantitative and quantitive insight, business objectives and potential."
-          - "Creates coherence across their product area and the entire product, aligning and amplifying effort of their squads."
+          - "Creates coherence across their product area and the entire product, aligning and amplifying effort of their teams."
           - "Acknowledged as primary expert on product in their group or field.
 Expert on a number of frameworks, approaches and able to help PMs understand when and why to adopt certain techniques, their advantages and limitations."
   - name: "user-centricity"
     title: "🙍 User-centricity"